• Home

 Address: 36 St Mary’s Pl, Newcastle upon Tyne NE1 7PQ

 My absolute favourite noodle spot!
 Opposite Civic Centre near Northumbria University, Master Wang serves authentic handmade biang biang noodles and other Shaanxi specialties.
-These thick, chewy, hand-pulled noodles are delicious and everything is under £12.
+Their hand-pulled noodles are delicious and everything is mostly under £15.

 They have 2 sizes, small and large.
-Most small dishes are under 10 and large costs bit more.
+Most small dishes are about 10 and large costs bit more, about 12 to 15 range.
 They also have rice dishes, my favourite is the beef and potato stew with rice, and kung pao chicken rice.
-(I have to go order some now, thinking about it while writing this haha).

 Oh and don’t get me started with their broths!
-Each soup noodles they have, I truly don’t know how they do it, but their broth is so full of flavourful, full depth of flavour.
-Of course their noodles are amazing, the thick wide flat ones, the normal thinner noodles and made there, you can hear the chef pounding them.
+Each soup noodles they have, I truly don’t know how they do it, but their broth is so full of flavour.
+All their noodles are handmade, they have the thick wide flat ones, the normal thinner noodles and you can hear the chef pounding them.

-Super popular with Chinese students, and now I see more locals visiting which tells you everything about the quality.
+Super popular with Chinese students, and now I see more locals visiting which I’m pleased about.
 Just note they’re closed Sundays.
 And ask which are spicy if you cannot handle it.
 The owners who work there are super friendly.

 Beef and Potato rice from Master Wang, on of the places of where to eat in Newcastle Upon Tyne whatsupcourtney